 In 1553 William married Margaret, daughter of Laurence Oliphant, 3rd Lord Oliphant, but five years later he died and was succeeded by his brother, Robert Moray.
 Robert married Catherine or Katherine, the third daughter of Sir William Murray of Tullibardine, in 1560.
 Abercairny passed to their first son, Sir William, following Robert’s death in 1594.

-On Pont’s probable late 16th century map of Strathearn Abercairny seems to be marked as Akerny.
+On Pont’s late 16th century map of Strathearn Abercairny is marked as a castle named Akerny.

 In 1629 Sir William was served heir to his younger brother, Sir David Murray of Gorthy, when he died without issue.
 Sir William sold the lands of Gorthy to George Graeme, Bishop of Orkney and former Bishop of Dunblane, the younger son of George Graeme of Inchbraikie, and his eldest son David Graeme in 1631.